Become a developer

 The next step towards becoming a Gentoo developer is to find a mentor.
 A mentor is an existing Gentoo developer who will vouch for you and help you in.
 Most of the developers find their mentor among the developers they initially work with.
 If you have any trouble finding a mentor, contact the Mentors project.

 Step 4.
 Take quizzes

 Before you become an officially recognized Gentoo developer, you are expected to learn a few basics on how Gentoo is structured and how it operates.
 To get commit access, you will also need to know a fair bit about ebuilds.
 To help you get yourself knowledgeable, we have prepared one or two quizzes for you to take.

 Developers interested in non-ebuild work will take the developer quiz instead.

 Step 5.
 Get recruited!

-Once you and your mentor agree that you’re ready, you arrange a review session with the Recruiters at a convenient time.
-During this session(s), Recruiters interview you and ensure that you have obtained all the necessary knowledge.
+Once you and your mentor agree that you’re ready, arrange a review session with the Recruiters at a convenient time.
+During the session(s), Recruiters will interview you and ensure that you have obtained all the knowledge necessary for success.
 Once you pass the review, the Recruiters create your developer account and announce you as a new developer.

 What do I get?

-Besides the warm feeling of contributing to Free and Open Source Software you ask?
+Besides the warm feeling of contributing to Free and Open Source Software?

-Okay, there are indeed a few perks: You get an @gentoo.org email address, matching IRC cloak, special access flags on our Wiki and Bugzilla, and a few other things to facilitate your development efforts.
+There are indeed a few perks: You get an @gentoo.org email address, matching IRC cloak, special access flags on our wiki and Bugzilla sites, and a few other things to facilitate development efforts.